fisothemes/LabVIEW-TwinCAT-ADS/README.md

 1. You may notice that the `Connect.vi` is slow in connection.
 This is normal.
     The VI is simply caching the symbols and types in LabVIEW rather than keeping them in a .NET collection.
 The reason for this is that lookup times on the .NET Ads-XYZ-Collection are very slow.
 The further I moved away from making calls to any of Beckhoff's .NET libraries the faster operations became.
 The penalty for doing this is a slow connection.

 2. Because of the caching system, online changes are currently not supported.
-I have a workaround in mind but that currently requires me to implement callbacks and events.
-I have them working on my private repo but I am currently not happy with the implementation.

 3. You do not need to disconnect before disposal. `Dispose.vi` VI will disconnect for you.